egor-tensin/aes-tools/test/README.md

 You can validate the implementation manually using the block encryption/decryption utilities `encrypt_block` and `decrypt_block`.
-Pass the `--help` flag to examine the utility's usage info.
+Pass the `--help` flag to an utility to examine its detailed usage information.

 ```
 > encrypt_block -a aes128 -m ecb -- 000102030405060708090a0b0c0d0e0f 00112233445566778899aabbccddeeff